-This section outlines the major roles and responsibilities of those involved in the implementation of the CEnvPP for Section S2.
+This section outlines the major roles and responsibilities of those involved in the implementation of the CEnvPP for the transmission components of the Project.
 A summary of roles and key responsibilities is found in Table 1-1.
-Communication and reporting on environmental issues, monitoring and compliance will be as outlined in Figure 1-1.
+Communication and reporting on environmental issues, monitoring and compliance will be as outlined in Figure 1-3.
 A contact list for key staff involved in supporting this CEnvPP is found in Appendix A.